irvingoujAtDevolution/complement_mcp/docs/fs_tools.md

 - `fs.list_files` — list files/directories (gitignore-aware, with optional metadata).
 - `fs.read_file` — read a file or a range from it (bytes or lines).
 - `fs.search_text` — search text across files (literal/regex, gitignore-aware).
+- `fs.stat` — get basic metadata for a single file or directory.
+- `fs.path_info` — inspect how a path is resolved and which git repo (if any) it belongs to.
+- `fs.create_file` — create or overwrite a file with optional content.
+- `fs.overwrite_file` — overwrite an existing file's entire content.
+- `fs.delete_path` — delete a file or directory path (with optional recursion).
+- `fs.copy_path` — copy a file from one path to another.
+- `fs.move_path` — move (rename) a file from one path to another.

 All tool arguments are JSON objects.